 “The task of the kindergarten teacher is to adapt the practical activities of daily life so that they are suitable for the child’s imitation through play.
 In the kindergarten, the most important thing is to give the children the opportunity to directly imitate life itself.” – Rudolf Steiner, Founder of Waldorf Education

-Held outdoors, our Forest Kindergarten program encourages children to play, explore, and immerse themselves in the natural environment of their outdoor classroom.
-Children use their imaginations, develop critical thinking skills, stretch their muscles, and hone their motor skills on the school’s breathtaking 430-acre campus, with its rolling hills, farm and gardens, conservation trail, bubbling creeks, and wooded areas.
+Held outdoors, our Forest, Field and Farm Kindergarten program is the epitome of nature-based education.
+Children are encouraged to play, explore, and immerse themselves in the natural environment of their outdoor classroom.
+They use their imagination, develop critical thinking skills, stretch their muscles, and hone their motor skills on our breathtaking 430-acre campus.

 Learn more about the Forest, Field & Farm Kindergarten